6RD not working in latest snapshots

 Really the only thing I can say is that the firewall works great with 6rd configured per the Charter docs with pfesense 2.1 prior to ~mid January.
 Using that same config on anything after that has not worked for me.

-#18 Updated by Will Wainwright almost 6 years ago
+#18 Updated by Will Wainwright about 6 years ago

 For grins I opdated to the Sat Jul 27 build, ssh'ed into the firewall and and fired up "tcpdump -i vmx3f0 -vv ip6" (my outside interface) then went to http://test-ipv6.com/ and ran a test.
 Tcpdump reported nothing.
 Doing the same on vmx3f1 (my inside interface) produced all sorts of chatter.
 I still got a 0/10 on the test, but it sure looks like pfsense isn't passing the packets through to the outside.